What is Feline Infectious Peritonitis (FIP)?

 How is FIP Transmitted?

-The benign, or usually harmless, FECV lives in the cells of the intestinal tract and is shed in cats’ feces.
-Cats become infected after they ingest the virus when they groom or eat.
-The mutant feline infectious peritonitis virus (FIPV) that causes the disease is generally not considered to be contagious among cats.
+FECV lives in the cells of the intestinal tract and is shed in cats’ feces.
+Cats become infected with FECV after they ingest the virus when they groom or eat.
+The mutant feline infectious peritonitis virus (FIPV) that causes the disease is not contagious to other cats.
 The exact cause of the mutation of the virus is not known.
-It is likely that it mutates for a number of reasons.
-The FIPV lives inside a type of white blood cell and not in the intestines.
+FIPV lives and replicates inside a type of white blood cell and not in the intestines.
 So once the virus mutates, it is not shed in cats’ feces.

 Two Forms of FIP

 Signs & Symptoms

 There are no symptoms unique to FIP.
 However, in either form of FIP, cats commonly show vague symptoms such as:

 - Loss of appetite